 Moving from Flash to HTML5

-Flash will be deprecated this September when Chrome will release its newest version which will prevent Flash from automatically playing.
-Firefox is planning to do the same, this means that Flash will cease to be a viable option for advertising from mid of September.
+Flash was deprecated in September 2015 when Chrome released its newest version which prevents Flash from automatically playing.
+Firefox did the same, this means that Flash will ceased to be a viable option for advertising from mid of September, 2015.
 We did a blog post around this: The Decline of Flash and the Rise of HTML5

 Adform has a special tool for building HTML5 ads specifically for Adform platform - Adform Studio.